 If you resell SMS to clients, your margin isn't set by what you charge them.
 It's set by the gap between your resale price and your blended cost per segment — and that blended cost moves in steps, not a smooth line.
 It drops the moment your combined volume crosses a tier breakpoint.

 Most agencies miss this because they look at clients one at a time.
 Client A sends 8,000 a month, Client B sends 12,000, Client C sends 30,000.
-Looked at individually, two of them sit on Starter pricing.
+Looked at individually, two of them sit on Standard pricing.
 Pooled into one account, all of them ride the same tier.
 That's the whole game, and it's worth real money.

 Full disclosure: I work for ReadySMS, so the tier numbers below are ours.
 But the logic — pool volume, watch the breakpoints — applies no matter who you send through.
 I'll show the math so you can run it against any provider.